A colored sl(N)-homology for links in S^3: Introduction

 \subsection{Background}

-In the early 1980s, Jones \cite{Jones} defined the Jones polynomial, which was generalized to the HOMFLY-PT polynomial in \cite{HOMFLY,PT}.
-Later, Reshetikhin and Turaev \cite{Resh-Tur1} constructed a large family of polynomial invariants for framed links whose components are colored by finite dimensional representations of a complex semisimple Lie algebra, of which the HOMFLY-PT polynomial is the special example corresponding to the defining representation of $\mathfrak{sl}(N;\C)$.
-In general, the Reshetikhin-Turaev invariants for links are very abstract and hard to evaluate.
-But, when the Lie algebra is $\mathfrak{sl}(N;\C)$ and every component of the link is colored by an exterior power of the defining representation, Murakami, Ohtsuki and Yamada \cite{MOY} gave an alternative construction of the $\mathfrak{sl}(N)$-quantum invariant using only elementary combinatorics.
+In the early 1980s, Jones \cite{Jones} defined the Jones polynomial, which was generalized to the HOMFLYPT polynomial in \cite{HOMFLY,PT}.
+Later, Reshetikhin and Turaev \cite{Resh-Tur1} constructed a large family of polynomial invariants for framed links whose components are colored by finite dimensional representations of a complex semisimple Lie algebra.
+The HOMFLYPT polynomial is a special example of the Reshetikhin-Turaev invariants corresponding to the defining representation of $\mathfrak{sl}(N;\C)$.

+In general, the Reshetikhin-Turaev invariants for links are rather abstract.
+But, when the Lie algebra is $\mathfrak{sl}(N;\C)$ and every component of the link is colored by an exterior power of the defining representation, Murakami, Ohtsuki and Yamada \cite{MOY} gave a state sum formula for the corresponding $\mathfrak{sl}(N)$ Reshetikhin-Turaev invariant.
+Their construction comes with a set of graphical relations, which is known as the MOY calculus.

-If every component of the link is colored by the defining representation, then \cite{MOY} gives an alternative definition of the (uncolored) $\mathfrak{sl}(N)$-HOMFLY-PT polynomial.
-Based on this, Khovanov and Rozansky \cite{KR1} categorified the (uncolored) $\mathfrak{sl}(N)$-HOMFLY-PT polynomial, which generalizes the Khovanov homology \cite{K1}.
+If every component of the link is colored by the defining representation, then the construction in \cite{MOY} recovers the uncolored $\mathfrak{sl}(N)$ HOMFLYPT polynomial.
+Modeling on this, Khovanov and Rozansky \cite{KR1} categorified the uncolored $\mathfrak{sl}(N)$ HOMFLYPT polynomial using matrix factorizations.
+Their construction generalizes the Khovanov homology \cite{K1}.